Leah Hackett: Personal life

-In January 2020, she announced she was pregnant with her first child.
-On 3 April 2020, she gave birth to her daughter, called Skylar.

 Hackett co-owns clothing rental boutique The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Claire Cooper.

 Career

 Hackett played timid Tina Reilly in Channel 4 soap Hollyoaks.
-She played the role for over two years between 3 August 2006, until her character's death on 17 October 2008.
+She played the role for over two years between 3 August 2006 until her character's death on 17 October 2008.
 She reprised the role for one episode on 20 November 2014.
 Hackett appeared in the Liverpool Nativity on 16 December 2007 as a shepherdess.
 In July 2008, Hackett was the face selected to launch the Polaroid PoGo.
-She also appeared in a series of videos promoting the Year of Food and Farming where she milks a cow, shears sheep, collects eggs and makes an ice cream at Blaze Farm in Cheshire.
+She also appeared in a series of videos promoting the Year of Food and Farming where she milks a cow, shears sheep, collects eggs and makes ice cream at Blaze Farm in Cheshire.
 She appeared in a pantomime (Dick Whittington), at Buxton Opera House and she played Alice Witzwarren.
 She appeared as Clare Saunders in an episode of Doctors, titled "The Mathematics of Marriage", which aired 15 December 2010.
+In 2018, Hackett appeared in the comedy film Above the Clouds.